-During the first supposedly free, local level elections held in Weibo-era China, non-Communist Party candidates were able to garner huge attention using the online messaging platform.
+During local level elections in China, non-Communist Party candidates entered the spotlight using social media.
 Then the Party struck back.

 Every two minutes someone in China commits suicide.
-In Nanjing, on the country's most famous bridge, one man tries to stop as many as possible from killing themselves.
+One man tries to stop them.

 She lost her 17-year-old son in the bloody 1989 crackdown of protests on Tiananmen Square.
-A mother remembers and talks about her fight to get the authorities to investigate the Tiananmen massacre.
+A mother talks about her fight to get the authorities to investigate the massacre.

 ,,Short people can be amongst their own kind here.
 There is nobody they have to look up to.''